beginning of content

 Key facts

-- Dental erosion occurs when acid starts to dissolve and soften the enamel surface of your teeth.
+• Dental erosion happens when acid wears away and softens the outer layer (enamel) of your teeth.

-- You can help prevent dental erosion by limiting your intake of acidic foods and drinks.
+• You can help prevent dental erosion by eating and drinking less acidic foods and drinks.

 What is dental erosion?

-Dental erosion, or tooth erosion, is a common problem that can occur at any age.
-It happens when part of the enamel surface of your teeth is dissolved and softened by contact with acids.
-These acids could come from your stomach or from food and drinks.
+Dental erosion, or tooth erosion, is a common problem that can happen at any age.
+It happens when the enamel surface of your teeth is softened by acids and worn away.
+These acids can come from your stomach or from food and drinks.

 Dental erosion is different to tooth decay, which is caused by bacteria.

-Dental erosion can be severe if you have a dry mouth and don't make enough saliva to flush out and neutralise acids.
+Dental erosion can be severe if you have a dry mouth.
+This is because you don't make enough saliva to wash away and neutralise the acids.

 If you have dental erosion your teeth can:

-Dental erosion is most common on the biting surfaces, inside surfaces and top edges of your teeth.
-The inside surfaces are more likely to be affected when the acid source comes from your stomach.
+The inside surfaces are more likely to be affected when the acid comes from your stomach.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.